Genocs/genocs-library-docs/content/en/blazor-webassembly-boilerplate/general/getting-started/index.md

 Firstly, keep in mind that this is a client application that actually consumes data by sending HTTP Requests to the API Server.
 Thus, you need to make sure that the API is up and running.

-To learn about setting up the API Server, refer [Getting Started with genocs library's .NET Web API](/dotnet-webapi-boilerplate/general/getting-started/).
+To learn about setting up the API Server, refer [Getting Started with Genocs Library's .NET Web API](/dotnet-webapi-boilerplate/general/getting-started/).

 Once the Server is up and running, like any other Blazor application, simply navigate to the Host folder under the source folder of the Blazor Project (`\src\Host`) and run the following standard commands.